LAPAN LSU-02: Operational history

 In 2016, an LSU-02 was used to photograph 300 km of the coastline south of Java Island, as part of a data collection project to update mapping of the territorial coastline of Indonesia.
 The LSU-02 photographed Java's southern coastline, starting from Parangtritis, Yogyakarta, to Popoh Beach, Trenggalek, East Java.
 Photographing continued on Pacitan beach, East Java on its 100 km coastline.

 Development

-In 2018, LAPAN unveiled a new version of LSU-02, dubbed LSU-02 NGLD (New Generation, Long Distance) during National Technological Expo to commemorate Hari Kebangkitan Teknologi Nasional at Pekanbaru.
-It then broke its previous MURI record by achieving 405km range of flight at 17 July 2019.
+In 2018, LAPAN unveiled a new version of LSU-02, dubbed LSU-02 NGLD (New Generation, Long Distance) during National Technological Expo to commemorate National Technology Awakening Day in Pekanbaru.
+It then broke its previous MURI record by achieving 405 km range of flight on 17 July 2019.